"A people without the knowledge of their past history, origin and culture is like a tree without roots" - Marcus Garvey

 - A review of medium-term planning

 - Talking to pupils about learning in history

-- Governor review trails to evaluate the impact of the curriculum - this could be reviewing the website or the curriculum offer, talking to staff and pupils.
+- Governor review sessions to evaluate the impact of the curriculum - this could be reviewing the website or the curriculum offer, talking to staff and pupils.